dsnezhkov/pufferfish/pafish/README.md

 destination environment.

 ## Initial Concepts
-TBD .
+TBD.
 Userland only for now.

 ## Initial work
-It is loosely initially based on Pafish (https://github.com/a0rtega/pafish).
+It is currently based on Pafish (https://github.com/a0rtega/pafish).
 This project has a decent set of the initial sandbox check set.
 Unfortunately, the design and API interface, as well as the absence of opsec features makes it somewhat limiting to the red teams in its current form.